Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 "Already some of the same individuals who tried every conceivable dirty trick to obstruct Justice Gorsuch and Justice Kavanaugh are lining up ... to proclaim the third time will be the charm," McConnell said.
 "The American people are about to witness an astonishing parade of misrepresentations about the past, misstatements about the present and more threats against our institutions from the same people, the same people who already have been saying for months ... they want to pack the court."

-Barrett, of the 7th Circuit Court of Appeals, was long reported to be the frontrunner in the discussions over who could fill in for Ginsburg.
+Barrett, 48, of the 7th Circuit Court of Appeals, was long reported to be the frontrunner in the discussions over who could fill in for Ginsburg.
 She is well known among the conservative legal establishment and Republican senators are familiar with her, The Washington Post reported.

 Not needing to spend as much time educating senators about the nominee could potentially help Republicans in their effort to confirm the nominee in the less than 40 days until the presidential election -- a breakneck pace compared to most modern Supreme Court appointments.

 Other top reported contenders have been believed to be 11th Circuit Judge Barbara Lagoa; 4th Circuit Judge Allison Jones Rushing and 6th Circuit Judge Joan Larsen.
 Trump has repeatedly said that he was considering five potential nominees, although it is unclear who the fifth person may be.